Arabic vs Indian Mehndi Designs: Key Differences and Examples

 1. What is the main difference between Arabic and Indian mehndi?

-Arabic mehndi uses bold, spaced floral patterns, while Indian mehndi focuses on dense, intricate designs with symbolic meaning.
+Arabic mehndi uses bold, spaced designs, while Indian mehndi focuses on dense and detailed patterns.

-2. Which mehndi style is used for weddings?
+2. Which mehndi style is best for weddings?

 5. Which style looks more modern?

-Arabic mehndi is generally considered more modern and minimalist.
+Arabic mehndi is usually considered more modern and minimalist.

 Leave a Comment